 Study breaks/self-care social activities

 As a member of the Current RLC, you must take a Tulane Interdisciplinary Experience Seminary (TIDES) course that is affiliated with the RLC.
 The TIDES program offers first-year courses to students to promote interdisciplinary scholarship and exploration.
-For descriptions of the courses being offered in each RLC, please visit this site.
+For descriptions of the courses being offered in each RLC please see the RLC application.

 The RLC application can be found on your Housing Portal when you apply for housing.
 You must fill out both a Housing Application AND an RLC Application to be considered for the RLC.